Breakthrough (Lemonade Mouth song)

-"Breakthrough" is a song performed by the cast of 2011 American film Lemonade Mouth - formed by Bridgit Mendler, Adam Hicks, Hayley Kiyoko, Naomi Scott and Blake Michael.
-The song was written Bryan Todd, Maria Christensen, Shridhar Solanki and Adam Hicks and produced by Twin & Bryan Todd.
-It was released as the album's third and final single, releasing on May 2, 2011 through Walt Disney Records.
+"Breakthrough" is a song performed by the cast of 2011 American film Lemonade Mouth including Bridgit Mendler, Adam Hicks, Hayley Kiyoko, Naomi Scott and Blake Michael.
+The song was written by Bryan Todd, Maria Christensen, Shridhar Solanki and Adam Hicks and produced by Twin and Bryan Todd.
+It was released as the album's third and final single on May 2, 2011, through Walt Disney Records.